How We Can Help Secure Your Community

 Back to Business Guidance

-Training Classes And Consultations We Offer
+Training Classes And Assessments We Offer

 This training will identify and explain the levels of situational awareness through lecture as well as scenario-based learning, give participants practical skillsets to enhance their situational awareness, allowing them to better protect themselves, their organizations and their facilities.
 This training enables individuals to enhance their own safety and security against various threats, from active threats to everyday crime.